Dynamic-Capital/Dynamic-Capital/docs/dynamic_engines_usage.md

 )
 ```

+_Optimisation tips:_
-_Best practice:_ The engine clones the agent list internally so it can decrement availability per assignment.
+- The engine clones the agent list internally so it can decrement availability per assignment.
 Inspect `AssignmentDecision.as_dict()` for downstream storage or analytics; the class captures rationale, confidence, and load factor for every recommendation.【F:dynamic_assign/engine.py†L1-L157】【F:dynamic_assign/engine.py†L172-L200】
+- Pipe `DynamicSpaceEngine.prioritise_interventions()` output into task generation to ensure high-risk sectors receive agents first.
+- Capture rejected assignments and feed them back into the scoring weights to improve future recommendations.

+### Putting it together

+1. Persona output (research summary) highlights a risk in a specific zone.
+2. `DynamicZoneRegistry` marks the zone as saturated, triggering a `DynamicSpaceEngine` intervention for the containing sector.
+3. The intervention generates a high-priority remediation task that `DynamicAssignEngine` routes to the best-fit agent cohort.
+4. Assignment decisions, sector metrics, and persona telemetry are written to a shared log for retrospectives.

 ---

 Combine these patterns to route persona outputs into zone snapshots, feed sector alerts into task assignments, and keep orchestration modular while sharing a consistent import surface.
+Re-run the quick-start blueprint whenever you onboard a new environment or ship a major engine change.